Dirac231/EXP101/LINUX/LESSON_1/README.md

 \
 The code is translated via the "compiler" in a sequence of CPU instructions known as "assembly", each instruction corresponding to an elementary CPU operation.\
 \
 When you compile a code, you can choose the target "architecture" to be 32-bit or 64-bit.
-We will work always with 64-bit, the architecture decides two things:
+This decides two things:
 - The RAM memory map.
 - The CPU registers, their size, and the assembly language used to manipulate them.